Architecture scholarships

 Eligibility for the Roche, DuBose, Sheng, or CAF Scholarships

-In order to be considered for a Jane and Kevin Roche Scholarship, a Charles DuBose Memorial Scholarship, a Suzanne Sheng Memorial Scholarship, or a Connecticut Architecture Foundation Scholarship:
+In order to be considered for a Jane and Kevin Roche Scholarship, Charles DuBose Memorial Scholarship, Suzanne Sheng Memorial Scholarship, or a Connecticut Architecture Foundation Scholarship:

 The Connecticut Architecture Foundation, in partnership with Hoffmann Architects and Engineers, a Connecticut-based architecture and engineering firm specializing in building exteriors, is pleased to offer this scholarship, starting in 2023, to students from underrepresented racial or ethnic groups who are seeking degrees in architecture or engineering.